Skip to main content

 This four-year version of the degree includes a year of paid work in a mathematician and/or statistician role during year three.
 You will return to Cardiff following the successful completion of your work placement at the start of the autumn semester ready for your final year of studies.

 In a competitive graduate job market, a placement can help you gain extra skills and experience to make you stand out from the crowd.
-It could help you secure a permanent role after you graduate, as well as providing real-world context to support your studies.
-If you're not sure what career path to follow, it's a great opportunity to explore your options and might even help you make those all-important decisions about your future.
+Providing real-world context to support your studies, it's a great opportunity to explore different career options and might even help you make those all-important decisions about your future.

 Subject area: Mathematics